scalesocket/scalesocket/docs/man/cli.md

       --delay <SECONDS>
           Delay before attaching to child [default: 1 for --tcp]

+      --delimiters=<DELIMITERS>
+          Process output items are terminated by given characters

+          See --null for null termination.

+          [default: "/n"]

       --joinmsg <MSG>
           Emit message to child on client connect (use #ID for id)